meirdev/network-monitoring/README.md

 ## Routers

 Some routers do not provide `sampling_rate` in their flow data, which is required to understand what the "real" traffic is.
-In this case, you can enter the router's IP address and sample rate into the `flows.routers` table:
+In this case, you can enter the router's IP address and sample rate into the `flows.config` table:

 ```sql
 INSERT INTO flows.routes (name, router_ip, default_sampling) VALUES ('my-router', '127.0.0.1', 1000);